top of page

 Northside Community Recreation Centre

-With a $4.2 million grant on the table, our Northside community has an opportunity to expand this centre so that it can be a gathering place for all our friends, neighbours and families … and for just one-third of the true cost.
+Having received a $4.2 million grant, our Northside community is expanding this centre to be a gathering place for all our friends, neighbours and families.

 Thank you to the qathet Regional District (qRD) directors and staff for making this possible!